The Song of Night

 The Song of Night (German: Das Lied einer Nacht) is a 1932 German musical comedy film directed by Anatole Litvak and starring Jan Kiepura, Magda Schneider and Fritz Schulz.

-It was made at the Babelsberg Studios in Berlin.
+It was made at the Babelsberg Studios in Berlin and on location in Lugano and Locarno.
 The film's sets were designed by Werner Schlichting.
 A separate English-language version Tell Me Tonight was made, also directed by Litvak.
+A French version One Night's Song was released in 1933.